klml/proserial/README.md

 ## Similar
 * NoSQL has also scheme-less, but you have still prose as part of the content.
 Some NoSQL-DB use JSON, you still have to fill in your (markdown-)prose into a JSON Object.
-* The ((p:Content Repository for Java Technology API)) (JCR), now used by Symfony, is imho very useful for "real" structured data services like flickr, yelp, imdb etc.
+* The [Content Repository for Java Technology API](https://en.wikipedia.org/wiki/Content_repository_API_for_Java) (JCR), now used by Symfony, is imho very useful for "real" structured data services like flickr, yelp, imdb etc.

 ## Status of this documents